 Minimum Acceptable Level Of Status Regained!

 After thinking deeply about how to better play the status game, I found a solution.
-Originally, I thought just telling people we are investors would suffice.
+Originally, I thought just telling people we are “investors” would suffice.
 But being an investor invites all sorts of judgement and questions about how to make money.
+It actually sounds like I'm trying to fool someone with a Trust Fund Job, which isn't very honorable.

 I now just tell parents who inquire what I do that I'm an author.
 And if they dig further, I'll tell them about Buy This, Not That.
 And if they dig even further, I'll say that it is a Wall Street Journal bestseller.